hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/_examples/affiliated_products_generator.md

 **Dependencies Analysis:**

-The mermaid diagram illustrates the `AliAffiliatedProducts` class interacting with an AliExpress API, processing the received data, and storing `Product` objects.
+The mermaid diagram illuStartes the `AliAffiliatedProducts` class interacting with an AliExpress API, processing the received data, and storing `Product` objects.
 The specific implementation of `process_affiliate_products` is not shown; however, the dependencies include the `src.suppliers.aliexpress.affiliated_products_generator` module.
 This structure suggests a modular design within the `hypotez` project, potentially using an API to retrieve and process affiliate product information.

 # <explanation>